 - The material produced by this process known as Portland cement.

 - The cement manufacturing is done majorly by two methods known as wet process and dry process depending on their mixing is done with water or without water.

 - The wet process of cement manufacturing too popular for several decades because of the possibility of more accurate control while raw material mixing.
 After that, the dry process of raw material mixing gained momentum with the modem development of the technique of dry mixing of powdered materials using compressed air.

 - The dry process consumes much less fuel as the materials are already in a dry state, whereas in the wet process the slurry contains about 35 to 50 percent water.
 In a recent trend, the majority of cement factories are using the dry process of cement manufacturing.

 Manufacturing of Cement by Wet Process

 1. The raw limestone from quarries is first crushed into small size fragments.
 Then it is mixed with clay or shale in a ball or tube mill and ground to form a slurry of a fine consistency with the addition of water.
-(The slurry is prepared with a water content of about 35 to 50 percent, fine crushed particles are held in suspension.)
+(The slurry is prepared with a water content of about 35 to 50 percent, finely crushed particles are held in suspension.)

 2. This slurry is taken to slurry tanks or basins by pumping, where it is kept in an agitated condition using rotating arms with chains.
 Also, blowing continuously compressed air from the bottom to prevent settling of limestone and clay particles.